History of the ETG

 We're always looking for more hands and not just for on the stage.
 There's a minor army of people needed to mount a successful production.
 It's not just about doing theatre in English.
 It's a family of talented people and we could be anywhere - in Germany, in the UK, America or Timbuktu! - we just love performing and want to get on with the play and have fun.

 "We've done more than 20 full productions in 20 years - light comedies, farce, drama, one-act plays, thrillers - plus numerous readings and skits at ESOC events; about the only thing we haven't done is a full-on musical.
-It's truly a multinational effort and we've always had a great audience, with typically several hundred attending over the course of a five-night production run," says Dave Andrews, past club chairman and recently retired after 33 years with ESA and 25 years at ESOC.
+It's truly a multinational effort and we've always had a great audience, with typically several hundred attending over the course of a five-night production run," says Dave Andrews, past club chairman and now retired after 33 years with ESA and 25 years at ESOC.